circleupx/circleupx.github.io/_posts/2021-08-08-json-api-creating-resources.md

 ```

 In the example above, the included resource, invoices, could also have a relationship member that links to another resource on the included array, and that resource could also have a relationship member that links to another resource on the included array and so on.
-When the server receives this JSON:API document, it can generate all those resources, saving the client from having to send multiple POST request.
+When the server receives this JSON:API document, it can create all those resources on the database and establish relatioships as defined on the client document.